 Female prostitution flourishes almost everywhere, with a remarkable number of cheaper hotels doubling as informal brothels.
 There are no signs of any organized sex trade and such prostitution appears to merge seamlessly into casual promiscuity.
 If you’re a man, you’re likely to find flirtatious pestering a constant part of the scene, especially if you visit bars and clubs.
 With HIV infection rates extremely high, even protected sex is extremely inadvisable.
 On the coast there’s increasing evidence of child prostitution and, apart from the odd poster, little effort by the authorities to control it.

 Sex between men is illegal in Kenya, and homosexuality is still largely a taboo subject; lesbianism doubly so, although no law specifically outlaws it.
-Many Kenyans take the attitude that gay sex is an un-African practice.
-While there is barely any gay scene as such, male homosexuality is generally an accepted undercurrent on the coast (msenge is the Swahili for a gay man) – though attempts by local gay couples to hold wedding ceremonies have resulted in violent protests.
-Nairobi’s nightclubs are relatively tolerant and the Lake Victoria region has a fairly relaxed attitude, but if you are a gay couple you may have to be discreet.
-Public displays of affection are out of the question, and while holding hands may not bother anyone (see above), you might be unlucky so it’s best to avoid even doing that.
-Fortunately, gay couples seem to experience no more problem sharing a room (even when opting for one double bed) than straight travelling companions, and the prevailing mood about gay tourists seems to be “don’t ask, don’t tell”.
+Many Kenyans take the attitude that being gay is un-African, although male homosexuality among Kenyans is generally an accepted undercurrent on the coast (msenge is the Swahili for a gay man), and nightclubs in Nairobi and on the coast are relatively tolerant.
+Fortunately, visiting gay couples seem to experience no more problems sharing a room (even when opting for one double bed) than straight travelling companions, and the prevailing mood about gay tourists seems to be “don’t ask, don’t tell”.
+Nevertheless if you are a gay couple you may have to be discreet.
+Public displays of affection are out of the question, and while holding hands may not bother anyone, you might be unlucky, so it’s best to avoid doing even that.